 In 2003 , Faculty members played a key role in the production of the following clinical guidelines: Evidence-based management of acute musculoskeletal pain (1,319kb).

 The Faculty’s governance as moved, as of the AGM in October 2019, Brisbane and subsequent actions, to be an incorporated society in New Zealand.
 In this way, the interests of all AFMM Fellows and, in particular, the interests of Australian AFMM Fellows can be supported as further change occurs.

 Monthly combined AFMM/ NZAMM Executive and Council meetings are held via teleconference, with an annual AGM.
 The Executive is supported by a paid Administrator.

-Click here for the AFMM Articles of Association AFMM Articles of Association_30Oct15
+Click here for the AFMM Articles of Association AFMM Incorporated ( NZ) Articles of Association 2019

 Becoming a Fellow/ Specialist